What to Know When Building a Rooftop Terrace in Canada

 Mandatory transformation permit for rooftop terraces in Canada

-Before you start the construction process, you will have to get a transformation permit.
-You must inquire upon your local authorities to know which type of permit you need to get and what are the steps you need to follow to receive the proper authorizations for your project.
-In order to get approval for your rooftop terrace, you will have to respect certain conditions.
+Before you start the construction process, you’ll have to get a transformation permit.
+This will involve doing plenty of research or asking local authorities about the type of permit you need as well as the steps necessary to receive the proper authorizations for your project.
+In order to get approval for your rooftop terrace, you will have to respect certain conditions and guidelines so that you’re building legally rather than illegally.

-In Montreal, the terrace that you are planning to build cannot exceed 2 meters in height.
+If you’re building a rooftop terrace in Montreal, it cannot exceed 2 meters in height.
 Additionally, the elements that are a part of the terrace will have to be recessed by more than twice their height from the limits of the building’s façade.
-However, if the building’s parapet wall can be used as a guardrail, the previous requirement will not have to be followed.
-Finally, any combustible materials used for the rooftop terrace will have to respect a clearance of 1.2 meters from any property limits.
+However, if the building’s parapet wall can be used as a guardrail, the previous requirement does not have to be followed.
+Finally, any combustible materials used for the rooftop terrace will have to respect a clearance of 1.2 meters from the property limits.

 In Halifax, the allowed size and shape of your prospective terrace is dependant on the zone that you live in, as Halifax's rules and regulations regarding home expansions and additions are zone-based.
-However, a permit is required for any form of home expansion.
+However, a permit is required for any form of home expansion so make sure that you’ve collected the right one before moving forward with this project.

-In Ottawa, a building permit is required for a deck above 24" off ground, regardless of the prospective size of the deck or its placement to an existing building.
-The Ontario Building Code outlines and refers to specific joist and beam size, as well as foundation and guard requirments.
-Full details can be viewed on the Ontario Ministry of Municipal Affairs and Housing website
+In Toronto, a building permit is required for a deck above 24" off ground, regardless of the prospective size of the deck or its placement to an existing building.
+The Ontario Building Code outlines and refers to specific joist and beam size, as well as foundation and guard requirements.
+We’d recommend checking out the full details on the Ontario Ministry of Municipal Affairs and Housing website.

 In Calgary, the laws regarding building a rooftop terrace are slightly more complicated.
 If the prospective terrace has any form of overhead coverage, the project could be considered a home addition rather than a deck.
-Therefore, the requirments vary per project, though a permit is always required when making any form of alteration to a Calgarian home.
+Therefore, the requirements will vary per project.
+Do bear in mind that a permit is always required when making any form of alteration to a Calgarian home.

 In Halifax, you must bring 3 copies of the complete plans for your project to a Municipal Customer Service Center.
 The plan must include all structural components, as well as 3 copies of a site plan showing the location of the project in relation to the surrounding buildings.